Welcome to Year 2

-This half term, Autumn 2, we are focusing on the virtues of attentive and discerning.
+This half term, Spring 1, we are focusing on the virtues of compassionate and loving.

 The spellings are given out every Friday and tested the following Friday.
 There are two lists: Common Exception (Tricky) Words that the children must remember how to spell as they cannot sound them out and a list of words from their phonics which the children can sound out to help them spell accurately with the correct letters to represent each sound.
 The lists get progressively harder in order to meet all the Key Stage 1 spelling expectations by the end of the year.
 It is important to practice these regularly at home.
 If the children pass, they will move onto the next set.
 If they do not pass, they will have to repeat these.